spiral/docs/http/request-response.md

 ### Input headers
-We can use 'headers' input bad and `header` method in `InputManager` to access input headers.
-HeadersBag has few additions we have to mention:
+We can use the 'headers' input bad and `header` method in `InputManager` to access input headers.
+HeadersBag has a few additions we have to mention:
 * HeaderBad will automatically normalize requested header name
 * "get" method will implode header values using ',' by default